tigranfah/machine_learning/README.md

-# machine_learning_course
+# machine_learning

-This is the repo about machine learning, and course.
+This is a repo about my progress in learning Machine Learning and courses.
-Here you will find my progress, implementation of different ML models as homeworks etc.

-The code can be found in each round folder under homework or code directory.
+The repo contains code, homework assignments, books and theory, that can be found in directories.